Venezuela's Chavez leads rival in latest poll

 Capriles, a center-left politician campaigning on a platform of ending confrontation and solving grassroots problems, wants to bring Brazilian-style progress to Venezuela, with free-market economics alongside strong social welfare programs.

-Chavez, known for his radical populism, nationalizations and fierce anti-U.S. rhetoric, has called him a "pig."
+Chavez, known for his radical populism, nationalizations and fierce anti-U.S. rhetoric, says Capriles is a representative of Venezuela's discredited oligarchy.
+He has called him a "pig."

 Underlining the polarized nature of Venezuelan politics and the tense atmosphere this year, neither man refers to the other by name.
 Chavez calls Capriles "the candidate of the right" or "the loser candidate" while the governor calls the president "the candidate of the Socialist Party."

-From Cuba, where he is receiving radiotherapy for five days prior to a planned return on the weekend, Chavez joined a live link with a ceremony in Venezuela for beneficiaries of state welfare projects.
-"The treatment's going well," he said, to cheers from supporters at home.

-There had been speculation Chavez may seek an audience with Pope Benedict during his visit to the island, b ut he said he did not want to "interfere" with the pontiff's agenda.
+Chavez was due to address Venezuelans later on Tuesday from Havana.
+There has been speculation he may seek an audience with Pope Benedict during his visit to the island.

 The Venezuelan leader prefers treatment in Cuba because he is guaranteed discretion on the tightly controlled island and can lean on the counsel of his friend and mentor Fidel Castro.